Indicia-Team/support_files/Elasticsearch/docs/occurrences-document-structure.md

-# Document structure for the default Indicia Elasticsearch configuration.
+# Document structure for the default Indicia Elasticsearch occurrences configuration.

-If the standard instructions for configuring Elasticsearch and Indicia are followed, then the index will contain documents structured as described below.
+If the standard instructions for configuring Elasticsearch and Indicia are followed, then the occurrences index will contain documents structured as described below.
 Note:

 * sensitive records are represented by 2 copies of the record, one which is full precision (metadata.sensitivity_blur=F) and one which is blurred accordingly